priyankaharidabade/11Aug2020-Flutter/README.md

 # 11Aug2020-Flutter
-Stateful widget and use od setState function
+Stateful widget and use of setState function